-- 1.4.1 Proposed revisions to the Scheme will be the subject of consultation with the Head Teacher and governing body of every school maintained by the authority before they are submitted to Schools' Forum for approval. - 1.4.2 Where Schools' Forum does not approve revisions or approves them subject to modifications which are not acceptable to the authority, the authority may apply to the Secretary of State for approval. - 1.4.3 It is also possible for the Secretary of State to make directed revisions to schemes after consultation.
-Such revisions become part of the scheme from the date of the direction.
+Proposed revisions to the Scheme will be the subject of consultation with the headteacher and governing body of every school maintained by the authority before they are submitted to Schools Forum for approval.

+Where Schools Forum does not approve revisions or approves them subject to modifications which are not acceptable to the authority, the authority may apply to the Secretary of State for approval.

-1.5 Delegation of powers to the Head Teacher
+1.5 Delegation of powers to the headteacher

-1.5.1 The governing body shall consider the extent to which it wishes to delegate its financial powers to the Head Teacher, and to record its decision (and any revisions) in the minutes of the governing body.
-The authority may suggest a desirable level of delegation to Head Teachers, but the adoption of such recommendations is not mandatory on schools.
+The governing body shall consider the extent to which it wishes to delegate its financial powers to the headteacher, and to record its decision (and any revisions) in the minutes of the governing body.
+The authority may suggest a desirable level of delegation to headteachers, but the adoption of such recommendations is not mandatory on schools.